 For a class-C amplifier one can get output current for less than half cycle of input signal.
 We have to choose the Q-point accordingly.

-Classification of BJT amplifier based on Frequency response
+Classification of power amplifiers based on Frequency response

 Depending on the frequency of operation we can classify the amplifiers as following three types –

 Audio frequency amplifier can amplify the input signal of the frequency range from 20 Hz to 20 kHz.
 AF amplifies weak signals from phonograph, magnetic tape heads, microphones etc. sound system.